-- 1. School Improvement Plan The number of hours of sustained professional development which directly links the professional's learning needs to the needs of the students he/she teaches and the School Improvement Plan.
+- 1. School Improvement Plan The number of hours sustained professional development, which directly links the professional's learning needs to the needs of the students he/she teaches and the School Improvement plan.
 This category is distinguished because the activities are sustained and are aligned with the School Improvement Plan.
 The activities may be individual but may also include small groups of colleagues who gather for planned activities.

-- · Curriculum alignment for fourth grade content
+- Curriculum Alignment for Fourth Grade Content

-- Assessment practices
+- Assessment Practices

-- · Best practices in reading instruction
+- Best Practices in Reading Instruction

-- · Content study groups
+- Content Study Groups

-- · Professional book reviews
+- Professional Book Reviews

-- Action research
+- Action Research

-- Designing & implementing staff presentations
+- Designing & Implementing Staff Presentations

-- Analysis of student work
+- Analysis of Student Work

-- Student Teacher supervision or Cooperating Teacher to a Student Teacher
+- Student Teacher Supervision or Cooperating Teacher to a Student Teacher

 - 2. Mentoring The number of hours of professional development supporting the induction and mentoring of the novice teacher.

-- Mentor meetings
+- Mentor Meetings

-- Mentor training
+- Mentor Training

-- · Collaborative learning with other mentors
+- Collaborative Learning with Other Mentors

-- Workshops or conferences The number of hours of participation in one-day or short-term professional development provided by LEAs, ISDs, higher education institutions, regional Math/Science Centers, professional organizations, etc.
+- 3. Workshops or Conferences The number of hours of participation in one (1) day or short-term professional development provided by LEAs, ISDs, higher education institutions, regional Math/Science Center, professional organizations, et.

-- · Summer academies
+- Summer Academics

-- Pre school-year professional development
+- Pre School Year Professional Development

-- · Blood-borne pathogen training
+- Blood-Bourne Pathogen Training

-- Curriculum training
+- Curriculum Training

-- NCA committee work
+- NCA Committee Work

-- Technology training
+- Technology Training

-- MI-Climb training
+- MI-Climb Training

-- · Paraprofessional training
+- Paraprofessional Training

-- MLPP training
+- MLPP Training

-- New teacher workshops
+- New Teacher Workshops

-- New developments in MEAP assessment
+- New Development in MEAP Assessment

-- · Title I information sessions
+- Title I Information Sessions

-- National, state, or regional association conferences such as those provided by Michigan Education Association, National Art Education Association, Michigan Association of School Administrators, etc.
+- Nation, State, or regional SEA conferences such as those provided by Michigan Education SEA, National Art Education SEA, Michigan SEA of School Administrators, etc.

 - 4. Coursework The number of hours of professional development acquired through continuing education courses taken for credit at an institution of higher education.

-- This category may occur anywhere but to qualify, college/university credit must be given.
+- This category may occur anywhere, but to qualify, college/university credit must be given.

-- Highly Qualified Status Professional development specifically for the purpose of attaining Highly Qualified Status.
+- 5. Highly Qualified Status Professional development specifically for the purpose of attaining Highly Qualified Status.

 - This could be any type of professional development acquired at any location; however, to fall into this category, the educator must be participating in this professional development in order to earn designation as Highly Qualified.

-Note: Professional development is characterized by new learning for professional growth.
-Only a portion of most inservice days is actually dedicated to new learning.
-For example, a day of in-service might include breakfast, lunch, introduction of new teachers, welcome by the superintendent and curriculum development.
+NOTE: Professional development is characterized by new learning for professional growth.
+Only a portion of most in-service days is actually dedicated to new learning.
+For example, a day of inservice might include breakfast, lunch, introduction of new teachers, welcome by the Superintendent and curriculum development.
 Only those hours dedicated to new learning (curriculum development) should be counted as professional development.